Amending Transactions

 • Batch / Item Invoices / Notes: All

-1. To unallocate the transaction, go to the View Allocations tab and click Unallocate.
-This button will be greyed out if allocations are not possible.
+2. Go to the View Allocations tab and click Unallocate.
+This button will be greyed out if this is not possible.

-2. Now edit it as for a posted transaction (option 2, previous section).
+3. Now edit it as for a posted transaction (see Section 2 above).

 A screenshot of a computer